There is nothing worse than to see a stain on your prized wood surface.

 The slower and gentler the process, the safer you will be to the surrounding finish of the stain.
 If you keep to the warm cup of coffee temperature, you can take as long as you need to 'lift' the stain.

-Depending on the stain, I've taken as long as an hour to remove a stain from surface.
+Depending on the stain, I've taken as long as ~~an hour~~ three days (an hour is waaayyy too short of a time, if you see changes in the stain in less than an hour, the iron is waaaaaayyyyyyy to hot) to remove a stain from surface.
 If you have the temperature at a safe even level, you can leave the iron on the surface almost indefinitely (at your own risk).

 If you are doing it properly and the finish is the right type for this instructable, then you will see the stain will change from cloudy the opaque to smaller to clear.
 If you see changes, then you are at the right temperature.
 The heat will cause the stain to slowly release the moisture back into the fabric.
 If the fabric started off a completely dry, the fabric will absorb whatever little moisture that is in the stain.